beetboxvm/beetbox/docs/configuration/ansible/config.yml.md

   `beet_web` (string)

-In some cases the web root is not the same as the project root or the root of the repo so you can override this to be the default docroot for apache.
+In some cases the web root is not the same as the project root or the root of the repo so you can override this to be the default docroot for Apache.

-See the beetbox.config.yml for a full list of variables.
-And each role can include their own specific variables, see the list of rles for more info.

 # local.config.yml